Cherreads

 Silence rushed back into the cave.

-Don dropped his borrowed sword into the mud, his hands trembling so violently he had to press them against his thighs.
+Don dropped his borrowed sword into the mud.
+His hands trembled so violently he had to press them against his thighs.
 He stared at the massive head bleeding out onto the shoreline.

 "Did we just..."
-Don stammered.
+Don stammered, his chest heaving.
 "Did that actually just happen?"

 Maddie leaned heavily on the hilt of her broadsword.
 She spat a mouthful of black grit and sulfurous water onto the stone.
 "If someone tells me that was just the Tutorial boss, I am filing a formal complaint with whatever alien HR department is running this apocalypse."

 From the dark edge of the clearing, Tyson let out a low groan.
 He forced himself upright, clutching his side where the spectral jaw had bruised him down to the bone.
-He looked down at the shattered remains of the P.A.C.I.F.I.C. riot shield.
+He looked down at the shattered remains of the P.A.C.I.F.I.C. riot shield, his breathing ragged.

 "Corporate garbage," the big man rumbled, kicking a jagged piece of the alloy into the black pool.
-"Probably cost twenty grand, and it folds like tin foil."
+"Probably cost twenty grand.
+Folds like tin foil."

 "You stood in front of a magical freight train, Tyson," Allison called out.
 She slid down the remnants of the collapsed earthen ramp, slipping in the freezing mud as she crossed to the shoreline.
 "I think the warranty is officially void."

-Maddie wiped a thick smear of black ichor from her forehead, glancing toward Will.
+Maddie wiped a thick smear of black ichor from her forehead and glanced toward Will.

 "Hey.
-Boss," she called out.
+Boss," she called out, her hands shaking on the hilt of her sword.
 "Next time your master tactical plan involves launching the Vanguard directly at a giant snake, a five-second warning would be appreciated.
 I didn't even stretch."

-Don let out a sharp, choked laugh — the desperate kind, the kind that understood exactly how close the margin had been.
+Don let out a sharp, choked laugh.
+It was a desperate sound from someone who understood exactly how close the margin had been.
 "I thought we were dead.
 I genuinely thought we were dead."

 "We're not," Allison said.
-She reached Will's side and steadied him as his balance gave out, one hand firm on his arm.
-Nothing more than that — just making sure he didn't go down.
+She reached Will's side and steadied him as his balance gave out, keeping one hand firm on his arm to make sure he didn't go down.

 Will dropped to one knee anyway.
 His bow slipped from his numb fingers.
 He stared at the severed head, his chest burning with every intake of breath.